danknjoroge/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installation And Setup Requirements
+* Have a computer connected to the internet with browser and code editor installed.
+* Open Terminal
+* Clone the repository to your machine from https://github.   com/danknjoroge/Quotes.git
+* Open application using code editorof your choice either atom or visual studio.
+* Run ng serve -open to run application with

+## Technologies and Software Used
+* HTML
+* CSS
+* Bootstrap
+* Typescript

+## Support And Contact Information
+For any Querries and support you can reach me through my email address:
+* dank8505@gmail.com

+# License
+This project is licensed under the [MIT] (LICENSE)